 Students’ progress will be reported four times per year, as follows:

-- Autumn, parent teacher meeting, teachers give parents an oral progress report
+- Autumn, parent teacher meeting, teachers give parents a progress update

 - Winter, mid-year report, reporting against criteria and providing written comments

-- Spring, parent teacher meeting, teachers give parents an oral progress report
+- Spring, parent teacher meeting, teachers give parents a progress update

 - Summer, final report, reporting against criteria, providing a written comment